Mental Health Facilities Scranton, PA

 Jewish Family Service Of Northeastern Pennsylvania

-Jewish Family Service Of Northeastern Pennsylvania is a mental health clinic in Scranton, Pennsylvania, located at 615 Jefferson Avenue, 18510.
-Jewish Family Service Of Northeastern Pennsylvania offers outpatient treatment.
-Jewish Family Service Of Northeastern Pennsylvania provides couples/family therapy, trauma therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
-Some other services provided by Jewish Family Service Of Northeastern Pennsylvania include case management, court-ordered outpatient treatment and family psychoeducation.
+Jewish Family Service Of Northeastern Pennsylvania is a mental health treatment clinic in Scranton, Pennsylvania, located at 615 Jefferson Avenue, in the 18510 zip code.
+Jewish Family Service Of Northeastern Pennsylvania provides outpatient treatment.
+Jewish Family Service Of Northeastern Pennsylvania provides trauma therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
+Additional services provided by Jewish Family Service Of Northeastern Pennsylvania consist of suicide prevention services, psychosocial rehabilitation services and case management.

 Learn More